indieopensource/open-dev-time-block/terms.md

 ### <a id="Cover_Extraordinary_Developer_Expenses"></a>Cover Extraordinary Developer Expenses

 If _Client_ assigns _Developer_ work that requires extraordinary equipment, licenses, or services, then _Client_ agrees to pay the costs for _Developer_ directly.
 For example, _Client_ agrees to pay the costs of proprietary software licenses, testing hardware, and specific online services that _Client_ specifically requires _Developer_ to use.
 If _Client_ requires _Developer_ to use and return specific equipment, _Client_ agrees to pay the costs of packaging and shipping, both ways.
 If _Client_ cannot pay a cost directly, _Client_ agrees to advance _Developer_ the cost.
-See Pay Basic Expenses for _Developer_'s obligation to pay other expenses.
+See [Cover Basic Expenses](#Cover_Basic_Expenses) for _Developer_'s obligation to pay other expenses.

 ### <a id="Use_the_Agreed_Payment_Method"></a>Use the Agreed Payment Method